 Joseph Smith similarly taught:

-Satan may fulfil this role of accuser literally, in person, or it may be that this is a position filled by unforgiving mortals assuming a devilish nature.
+Satan may fulfill this role of accuser literally, in person, or it may be that this is a position filled by unforgiving mortals assuming a devilish nature.

 Ever since he was cast out of Heaven the only time we find Satan in the presence of God is when he is summoned to give an accounting, and when he stands as Accuser.